-If you completed Advanced Placement examinations with a score of 4 or 5 and entered Rice during the 2016 - 2017 academic year, credit will be assigned to your record as indicated on the AP Credit Fall 2016 - Spring 2017 list.
-If you entered Rice during an academic year other than the current one, please see the AP Lists for Previous Terms.
-Advanced Placement credit will be applied to a student's record in accordance with AP/IB List for that student's matriculation year.
+If you completed Advanced Placement examinations with a score of 4 or 5 and entered Rice, credit will be assigned to your record as indicated on the appropriate list on AP Lists for Current and Previous Years.
+Advanced Placement credit will be applied to a student's record in accordance with AP List for that student's matriculation year.

 The equivalent Rice courses will appear on your Rice transcript and fulfill all requirements satisfied by those courses, including distribution credit if applicable.

-Fall 2016 - Spring 2017.
-Please note that this list is updated for each academic year.
+You will need to check AP Lists for Current and Previous Years.
+Please note that these lists are updated for each academic year.
 If you will be attending Rice in the future, be sure to check the list for the academic year of your matriculation.
 Typically, the new list will be posted during the summer prior to the applicable academic year.

 Check with the College Board to be sure your official scores were sent to Rice, and please allow ample time for the credit to be posted.
 If you took AP exams during multiple years or if you took the exams three or more years ago, you might find it necessary to verify that all of your scores were sent to Rice.
 You must also allow at least 6 weeks for us to receive the scores from the College Board.